Fort Belvoir Housing

 Via Fairfax County Public Schools

-Because Fort Belvoir’s educational opportunities are so vast and varied, it’s important to make contact with the Fort Belvoir Student Liaison Officer (SLO) to ensure the right educational track for your child, whether public or private.
+Because Fort Belvoir’s educational opportunities are so vast and varied, it’s important to contact the Fort Belvoir Student Liaison Officer (SLO) to ensure the right educational track for each military child, whether public or private.
 The SLO answers questions about transfer credits, curricula, and specialty programs.

 Support for Military and Families

-Fort Belvoir is also exceptionally connected to helpful organizations including the USO Metro and Fisher House.
-Fort Belvoir offers its own employment readiness programs through the MWR, in addition to continuing education guidance through the Barden Education Center
+Fort Belvoir is also exceptionally connected to helpful organizations, including the USO Metro and Fisher House.
+Fort Belvoir offers its own employment-readiness programs through MWR, in addition to continuing education guidance through the Barden Education Center

 Some more helpful links: